Jude

 Prefatory Comments: the Purpose of the Epistle (vv.3-4)

-3 Beloved, using all diligence to write to you of our common salvation, I have been obliged to write to you exhorting you to contend earnestly for the faith once delivered to the saints. v.3 He had an intention to write a gospel like Matthew or Mark but was obliged to exhort that they should stand fast in the day of apostasy.
+3 Beloved, using all diligence to write to you of our common salvation, I have been obliged to write to you exhorting you to contend earnestly for the faith once delivered to the saints. v.3 Purpose of the Epistle.
+Jude had an intention to write “of our common salvation”.
 The expression “our common salvation” includes all aspects of salvation.
+Perhaps this could have been an epistle concerning the blessings and hopes of the Christian, or even a gospel like Matthew or Mark.
+However, Jude was obliged instead to exhort the saints that they should “earnestly contend for the faith”.
 The need pressed on Jude by the Spirit was the urgent danger of apostasy.
-In v.4, we find the manner of the apostasy coming in, but in v.3 it is what we must do in light of it.
-We can “earnestly contend” not by arguing or being contentious (2 Tim.
-2:14; 23-26) but by walking in the truth (1 Tim.
+(In v.4, we find the manner of the apostasy coming in, but in v.3 it is what we must do in light of it.)
+We can “earnestly contend” by walking in the truth ourselves (1 Tim.
 4:16, Prov.
-28:4) and “in meekness instructing those that oppose themselves” counting on God to do the work in the hearts of others.
-The word “contend” can have the thought of a fight, or of a competition for a prize.
+28:4) and “in meekness instructing those that oppose themselves” counting on God to do the work in the hearts of others, not by arguing or being contentious (2 Tim.
+2:14; 23-26).
+The word “contend” can either have the thought of a fight or of a competition for a prize.
 It is more the latter that is meant here.
 It is a dogged determination to hold onto the truth God has given to us.
 Shammah is a nice example of this in 2 Sam.
-23. He valued a field of lentils, and earnestly contended for it, and the Lord wrought a great victory.
+23. He valued a field of lentils and earnestly contended for it, and the Lord wrought a great victory.
 “The faith” here is not personal faith (note the presence of the definite article), but rather the Christian faith; i.e. the whole body of Christian truth.
-How can we contend for the faith if we don’t know what it is?
-Jude doesn’t elaborate on what “the faith” is; we must read the other New Testament writers to learn it first.
-This body of Christian truth was “once delivered”, not in the sense of once-upon-a-time, but once-for-all; no one can improve upon the truth.
-The truth alone won’t keep you, it needs to be coupled with devotion and communion.
+We must know it first in order to contend for it.
+Jude doesn’t elaborate on what “the faith” is; we must read the other New Testament writers to learn it.
+This body of Christian truth was “once delivered” in the sense of once-for-all; no one can improve upon the truth.
+The truth alone won’t keep you; it needs to be coupled with devotion and communion.

 Case #1: The Unbelieving Israelites, who Fell in the Wilderness (v.5)